-DAY 8: HANOI
+Day 8: Hanoi

 Discover the sights of Hanoi today.
-First stop will be the Ho Chi Minh Quarter and visit Ho Chi Minh's Mausoleum, followed by the Humble House on Stilts and the One Pillar Pagoda.
+First stop will be the Ho Chi Minh Quarter, passing Ho Chi Minh's Mausoleum, followed by the Humble House on Stilts and the One Pillar Pagoda.
 Next, drive to the serene Temple of Literature, Hanoi's first university.
 Later experience an exhilarating cyclo ride through Hanoi's Old Quarter.
-Each cyclo takes one traveller and is operated by a cycle driver behind the carriage.
+Each cyclo takes one passenger and is operated by a cycle driver behind the carriage.
 This afternoon you will also have the opportunity to taste some traditional egg coffee.
-This evening, enjoy a traditional Water Puppet show.